CMU-313/spring23-nodebb-team-cakepop/UserGuide.md

 has been activated by default, so there should be no work on the part of the user to ensure that it works.<br>

-**You Test!**
+**How to use it**
 1. Run `$ ./nodebb setup`
 2. Run `$ ./nodebb build`
 3. Run `$ ./nodebb start`
+4. Open NodeBB in browser
+5. Create account on NodeBB so that you can create posts (or log in to existing account)
-4. Open NodeBB in browser and create several posts with key words that you would like to search with.
+6. Create several posts with key words that you would like to search with
-5. After creating these posts, try searching for terms as you see fit and see how relevant posts appear after searches are performed.<br>
+7. After creating these posts, try searching for terms as you see fit and see how relevant posts appear after searches are performed.<br>

-**How did we test?**
+**How did we test?**<br>
 We did not implement automated tests for this specific functionality.
 The primary reason is that we simply activated an existing plugin that had existing tests in place already.
 Upon inspection of these tests in the testing files, it became evident that the work